OceanGardens/oceangardens.github.io/README.md

 This repository was made for the NASA Space Apps Challenge 2023.

 You can access our site clicking [here](https://oceangardens.github.io).
+We recomend to access it in Desktop.

 ### Contributors